lizconlan/lizconlan.github.com/_posts/2013-09-22-experiments-with-elasticsearch-1.md

 ### Simple search (with facets)

-Look for a word that appears in all of the documents:
+Let's look for a word that appears in all of the documents:

     curl -X POST "http://localhost:9200/test/_search?pretty=true" -d '
       {